realXtend/doc/arch_article/simple.rst

 shared on a (typically remote) server.
-The realXtend project has developed an open source viewer called Naali, the Finnish word for the arctic fox, referring to the Finnish origins of the project and also a reference to the open source Firefox web browser because it aims for similar wide-spread availability as a browser for virtual worlds.
+The realXtend project has developed an open source viewer called Naali, the Finnish word for the arctic fox, referring to the Finnish origins of the project and also a reference to the open source Firefox web browser because Naali aims for similar wide-spread availability as a browser for virtual worlds.
 The Naali viewer can connect to Second Life (SL), Open Simulator, or realXtend’s own Tundra server.
 It can run on Windows, Linux, Mac and some mobile platforms.

-One goal of the realXtend project has been to build entirely on open standards and open source software to remove the roadblock of proprietary software and pave the way for 3D virtual worlds to become widely used.
+One architectural goal of the realXtend project has been to build entirely on open standards and open source software to remove the roadblock of proprietary software and pave the way for 3D virtual worlds to become widely used.
 To this end, Naali and Tundra make use of HTTP, COLLADA, XMPP and open source software such as OGRE 3D, Qt, OpenSimulator, and Blender.
-An immediate benefit can be seen in that realXtend supports 3d geometry in the typical polygon mesh format so existing material such as game characters and architectural models can be used by exporting them from e.g. 3ds Max, Maya and Blender.
-RealXtend has had this capability since the beginning in late 2007, whereas Second Life (a widely used but proprietary 3D virtual world) has been limited to an own special representation using prims (primitive graphical objects) and finally brought mesh support to public beta in late 2010.
+An immediate benefit can be seen in that realXtend supports 3d geometry in the typical polygon mesh format so existing game characters, CAD models and building models can be used by exporting them from e.g. 3ds Max, Maya and Blender.
+RealXtend has had this capability since the initial prototype, whereas Second Life (a widely used but proprietary 3D virtual world) has been limited to its own special representation using prims (primitive graphical objects) and finally brought mesh support to public beta in late 2010.
 The tool allows reuse of existing models and scripts from libraries on the web.
 Any model asset in realXtend can be included in a scene via a URL reference, and the Naali graphical user interface supports drag-and-drop of 3D models from web pages like Google 3D